 Barbara Cartland Reprints

-For over ten years, Bantam would release hundreds of Barbara Cartland romances with covers illustrated by Francis Marshall.
+Bantam would release hundreds of Barbara Cartland romances with covers illustrated by Francis Marshall for over ten years.
 These books were originally published in the UK by Corgi or Pan Publishers, then later in North America by Bantam.

 Full-Length Books by Big Authors

-From 1989 to 2001, Bantam published around 200 full-length works of romance or romantic fiction under their Fanfare imprint.
+From 1989 to 2001, Bantam published around 200 full-length romance or romantic fiction works under their Fanfare imprint.
 These included both contemporary and historical books.

 Authors who wrote for Bantam Fanfare included Rosanne Bittner, Tami Hoag, Iris Johansen, Sandra Hill, and Teresa Medeiros.